nabil-mansouri/ahouane/README.md

 # Description

-Software As A Service backend with low memory print written in dart.
+Software As A Service backend with low memory print written in dart

 The backend has following services:
 - Authentication service